Claiming Sanctuary

 It is not only at churches that Wayfarers can claim Sanctuary.
 Any holy place, whether an ancient tree or holy well, a stone circle or ruined chapel, might offer a night of basic Sanctuary.

 Also, feel your way carefully when choosing your actual sleep-spot.
 The wrong choice can be a harrowing experience!
 For example, don’t sleep in the end chamber of a long barrow.
 This is (imo) the initiation space, and will not offer restful slumber.
-Take a side-chamber instead, where you’ll wake well rested.
+Take a side-chamber instead, where you’ll more likely rest well.

 Practice the same precautions for non-churches as for churches.
 Circumambulate.
 Offer a gift - song or silence - and feel your way carefully.
 Rise early, keep neat, and leave the place better than you found it.